The Perfect Halloween Treats: A Spooky Skull Cake Recipe

 - Zest of 1 lime

-Combine the powdered sugar, 3 tablespoons of milk, lime cordial, and bitters in a non-reactive bowl and whisk or stir until well combined and no lumps remain.
-The mixture will be pretty thick at this point.
+- In a non-reactive bowl, combine the powdered sugar, 3 tablespoons of milk, El Guapo™ Lime Cordial, and El Guapo™ Chicory Pecan Bitters.
+Whisk or stir the mixture until it's well combined and no lumps remain.
+The icing will be quite thick at this point.

-Add 1/2 tablespoon of milk and lime cordial alternating at a time until the icing has thinned out and reached an outline consistency.
-To test the icing, lift the whisk or spoon from the mixing bowl, you should still see the ribbons of icing that fall back into the bowl for 3-4 seconds.
-If needed, add more liquid alternating syrup and milk to thin out the icing or add more powdered sugar to make it thicker if it gets too thin.
+- Gradually add the remaining milk and lime cordial, alternating between them, until the icing thins out and reaches an "outline" consistency.
+To test the consistency, lift your whisk or spoon from the bowl; the ribbons of icing that fall back into the bowl should hold their shape for about 3-4 seconds before disappearing.
+Add more liquid to thin the icing or more powdered sugar to thicken it if needed.

-Place the outline icing and fill icing in separate piping bags (or zip lock bags) and cut the tip off of each one.
-Outline each cookie with the outline icing, then use the fill icing to fill in the cookie.
-Use a toothpick if needed to move the icing around and fill in any empty spots.
+Place the outline and fill icings in separate piping bags or ziplock bags.
+Cut the tip off of each bag.
+Outline each cake with the outline icing, then use the fill icing to fill in the design.
+A toothpick can be helpful to spread the icing and fill in any empty spots.
+Place the decorated cakes in a single layer in an airtight container and allow the icing to fully harden for about 24 hours before serving.